manschloemark/standup/README.md

 ## Learning Outcomes
-- Qt6
+- ~~Qt6~~
-  - This was my first project using Qt6.
-Prior to this I used Qt5.
+  - ~~This was my first project using Qt6.
+Prior to this I used Qt5.~~
+  - PyInstaller is not compatible with PySide6 so I reverted to PySide2.
 - PySide
   - Before this project I used the PyQt bindings.
 The transition between the two was pretty smooth.
 - In-depth Custom Widgets